 Influencer Marketing is no different.
 You need to be able to, you know, for a B2B audience, specifically, you want to evoke the emotion of, hey, my business needs that.
 Or hey, that can solve for this pain point that we’re facing, that can elevate the customer experience for my customers, this will set us apart from everybody else, if we, you know, use it like this, and also we, we really, um, pride ourselves on working with our B2B customers as partners and creating solutions that and creating use cases that really suit them.

 So what’s cool is that when you get an influencer on the B2B side who understands that and can assist in that and be that partner as well, it’s pretty impressive, but it’s also very effective.
-You have an example, if you want me to share.
+I have an example, if you want me to share.

 Peter Jacobs